 We work with secondary schools in Wales to deliver STEM Enrichment Programmes engaging with pupils by delivering a range of computer science and STEM-based workshops including programming in Python, Little Man Computer, Greenfoot and Robotics.

-Each session will be delivered to a classroom virtually through a teachers computer connected to a whiteboard/projector.
+Each workshop will be delivered to a classroom virtually through a teachers computer connected to a whiteboard/projector.
 This will require a web camera, speakers and microphone.
 In addition, all pupils will need to have a pen, pencil and paper available to them

 Cryptography | Unplugged | 2 x 1 hour sessions